 Cardinal Pell, whose convictions were overturned, dies at 81

-ROME — Cardinal George Pell, who was the most senior Catholic cleric to be convicted of child sex abuse and spent 404 days in solitary confinement in his native Australia before his convictions were overturned, died Tuesday in Rome.
+ROME — Cardinal George Pell, a onetime financial adviser to Pope Francis who spent 404 days in solitary confinement in his native Australia on child sex abuse charges before his convictions were overturned, died Tuesday in Rome.
 He was 81.

-Pell died after undergoing hip surgery at Salvator Mundi hospital, said a friend, the Rev. Robert McCulloch, a Rome-base priest.
-He had been in Rome to attend the funeral last week of Pope Benedict XVI.
+Pell suffered fatal heart complications following hip surgery, said Archbishop Peter Comensoli, Pell's successor as archbishop of Melbourne.
+Pell had been in Rome to attend the funeral last week of Pope Benedict XVI.

-“This news comes as a great shock to all of us,” Sydney Catholic Archbishop Anthony Fisher said in a statement on Facebook.
-“Please pray for the repose of the soul of Cardinal Pell, for comfort and consolation for his family and for all of those who loved him and are grieving him at this time.”
+“For many people, particularly of the Catholic faith, this will be a difficult day and I express my condolences to all those who are mourning today,” said Australian Prime Minister Anthony Albanese.

+Sydney Catholic Archbishop Anthony Fisher told reporters the death had come as a shock.

 Pell, the former archbishop of Melbourne and Sydney, became the third-highest ranked official in the Vatican after Pope Francis tapped him in 2014 to reform the Vatican's notoriously opaque finances as the Holy See's first-ever finance czar.